Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 6. Improve employee retention: This objective is common in learning and growth and may focus on skills, culture, pay, and the overall work environment.

 7. Attract and retain the best people: This is a good “beginner objective” if your organization is just starting to use the Balanced Scorecard.
-Ultimately, you’ll need a good plan regarding who you need to hire, how many hires you need, and what the biggest challenges with regard to retention are.
+Ultimately, you’ll need a good plan regarding who you need to hire, how many hires you need, and what the biggest challenges with retention are.
 You can then become more specific in this objective by addressing those challenges.

 8. Build high-performing teams: If teamwork is critical in your organization, consider this objective.
 It can be hard to measure, so you should think about whether you are encouraging teams or mandating teamwork.